 This plot shows the typical evolution of the signal rate (αˉt) and noise rate (1−αˉt) over 1000 timesteps using a linear variance schedule from β1=10−4 to β1000=0.02.
 As t increases, the influence of the original data decreases while the influence of noise increases.

-This closed-form expression xt=αˉtx0+1−αˉtϵ is crucial for training diffusion models efficiently.
+This closed-form expression xt=αˉtx0+1−αˉtϵ is important for training diffusion models efficiently.
 The goal of training is to learn a neural network ϵθ(xt,t) that can predict the noise ϵ that was added to get xt.
 To do this, we need training examples consisting of noisy data xt and the corresponding noise ϵ that was used to generate it.

 Using the formula, we can create these training pairs quickly: